tusk16/git-demo/readme.txt

-Hello World
+Hello World, This was my original message.
-This is a new change
+This is a new change done by pull.